Key takeaways

 Investment market impact

-China’s stock market alone makes up more than one-quarter of the MSCI Emerging Markets Index.
+China’s stock market alone makes up one-quarter of the MSCI Emerging Markets Index.
 “Any investor who puts money to work in a broad, emerging market index likely owns a significant position in Chinese stocks,” says Haworth.

 Pie chart depicts what percentage of the MSCI Emerging Market Index is attributable to China, Taiwan, India, South Korea, Brazil and other countries.

-MSCI Emerging Markets Index Fact Sheet, March 31, 2024.
+MSCI Emerging Markets Index Fact Sheet, August 31, 2024.

 Rob Haworth, senior investment strategy director at U.S. Bank Wealth Management